TIBCOSoftware/bw-tooling/bw5toCE/docs/portability-analysis.md

 #### Checkpoint — File Storage
 **Trigger:** `CheckpointActivity` found and TIBCO.xml does not reference a database-backed checkpoint repository.

 **Why it warns:** File-based checkpoint storage requires additional persistent storage such as a PersistentVolumeClaim (PVC) and volume mount.
-For the best experience in a containerized environment, migrating to a JDBC-based Checkpoint Data Repository is recommended.
+For the best experience in a containerized environment, switching to a JDBC-based Checkpoint Data Repository is recommended.

 **Remediation:**
 - Configure checkpoint storage to use a JDBC database